ycdeng-ntu/ycdeng-ntu.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final-year PhD student at School of Computer Science and Engineering, Nanyang Technological University, Singapore, supervised by Prof. [Bo An](https://personal.ntu.edu.sg/boan/).
-Prior to that, I received my M.Sc. in Computer Science and B.Sc. in Electronic Information from Chongqing University and Fujian Normal University, respectively.
+Prior to this, I received my M.Sc. in Computer Science and B.Sc. in Electronic Information from Chongqing University and Fujian Normal University, respectively.

 # Research Interests